 Email personalization reduces unsubscribe rates and has a major impact on boosting revenue.
 A report by Silverpop found that 50% of consumers unsubscribe from an email list due to irrelevant emails.
 This impact of unsubscribes adds up to a loss of 60% in future lifetime value (LTV) (AgilOne).
 However, when emails are personalized, the average click-through rate is 2.5 times higher with an average increase of 5.7 in revenue.

 Marketers who realize the full impact personalization can bring to the table are now experimenting with numerous data points to add value to their emails.
-Research by VentureBeat show that marketers can use data such as location, transaction history, demographics, open time, social profiles, and more in their personalization techniques.
+Research by VentureBeat shows that marketers can use data such as location, transaction history, demographics, open time, social profiles, and more in their personalization techniques.

 Ultimately, email marketing is a channel that produces results.
 However, the channel is rapidly evolving and sophisticated marketers need to use data and technology in more sophisticated ways to engage consumers with highly personalized messaging to drive conversions.